The Imposters by Tom Rachman

 *

-And finally, I have judged / am judging many short story and flash fiction writing competitions including the Bridport Novel Prize, ALCS Tom-Gallon Trust Award, Jane Austen 200, Rye Literature Festival, Reflex Fiction Flash Fiction, the Raymond Carver short story contest, and Faversham Short Story competition.
+And finally, I have judged many competitions including the Bridport Novel Prize, ALCS Tom-Gallon Trust Award, Jane Austen 200, Rye Literature Festival, Reflex Fiction Flash Fiction, the Raymond Carver short story contest, and Faversham Short Story competition.
 Get in touch if you’d like to discuss me judging your fiction writing competition.

 *